What to do in a crisis

 - Ring your GP for an emergency appointment.
 (In a crisis, you should be offered an appointment with the first available doctor.)

-- If you are feeling suicidal there are some resources from people who have overcome similar feelings and situations that can be found via Staying Safe.
-This includes videos, information on safety plans and more.
+- If you are feeling suicidal, info from people who have been there can be found via Staying Safe.
+You can also call The Samaritans on 116 123.

 Getting help for someone else

 You may not know exactly how a person feels but taking the time to listen and explaining that you care can truly help to work through a painful experience.

 When someone feels overwhelmed by their thoughts or circumstances it can be hard to see a way out.
 Remind them that they are not alone and that together you can find a way to get the right support.
 It’s important that they realise that with a little help they can overcome even the most painful times.

 - Don’t be afraid to ask questions to get a clearer picture of what the person wants in order to overcome a crisis.